d-hung-nguyen/my-ui-thing/content/6.blocks/navigation.md

 ## Note

-In order to see the full(Desktop view) navigation bar, please click on the `External View` button ( :icon{name="lucide:square-arrow-out-up-right"} ) at the top of the style.
+In order to see the full navigation bar, please click on the `Full Screen View` button ( :icon{name="lucide:gallery-vertical" class="inline"} ) at the top of the style.

 This is because the full Navigation is not displayed unless you are above the `lg` breakpoint.